mickeym3773/467-capstone-tag/README.md

    ```
 2. Navigate your command line into the 467-capstone-tag folder.

-4. Create a "firebase.js" file in the /src folder, and paste in the code from the "Firebase.js Credentials" Doc on Google Drive.
+4. Create a "firebase.js" file in the /src folder, and paste in the code from the "Firebase.js Credentials & DB Access" Doc on Google Drive.
 Check out the "firebase_example.js" file in the same folder to verify what it should look like.

 5. Install NPM packages
    ```sh